possiblynaught/dnscrypt-proxy_config_generator/README.md

 - [ ] Figure out why the pipefail is showing error
 - [ ] Finish standard dnscrypt config
 - [ ] Finish readme + guide
+- [ ] Use a case statement or something else to handle command line args